 Comprising 41 tables, fully secured with cameras, state-of-the-art technology and specialist lighting, the auction facility is the largest of its kind in the world.
 Able to host 200 buyers at one time, the DDE has the capacity to host multiple tenders simultaneously.

-DDE remains the only World Federation of Diamond Bourses (WFDB) accredited exchange in the Middle East.
+DDE remains the only World Federation of Diamond Bourses (WFDB) accredited exchange in the GCC.
 The expansion of the facility is set to drive a sharp rise in the number of auctions held in Dubai, and boost sales and trade flows through the emirate.

 A select number of invitees, including Presidents of the WFDB, major mining companies, Stargems and Trans Atlantic Gems Sales, joined a tour of the facility following the inauguration ceremony.

 “The DDE continues to be the ideal partner for industry specialists looking to examine, buy and sell diamonds and precious stones.
 Over the years, it has gained the support of diamond buyers and sellers through its professional environment, strict regulatory requirements and safety measures, which have allowed it to become one of the most trusted diamond trading floors in the region and beyond,” said Ahmed Bin Sulayem, Executive Chairman and Chief Executive Officer, DMCC.

 The auction facility also creates ideal conditions for the coloured gemstone trade industry by offering solutions to technical problems faced in Dubai, namely tinted windows found in most buildings.
 The DDE is fitted with white crystal windows to enable potential buyers to examine and assess coloured stones without concerns related to reflective light.
 As a result, the DDE will now be able to host ruby and sapphire tenders moving forward.